 I know guys who live in 3,000 square foot bungalow and drive an Audi worth 4 crore who I would consider to be a minimalist.
 You’d ask me how’s that possible?
 It’s simple, because they only spend money on the things that bring value to their lives.

 They love cars and savor driving their Audi to their office.
-They entertain regularly and host parties on a monthly basis so the 3,000 square foot apartment is warranted.
+Entertain regularly and host parties on a monthly basis so the 3,000 square foot apartment is warranted.
 They aren’t filling their home with crap from HomeShop18 stuff or purchasing random stuff online that they don’t need from their credit cards on credit.

 They are intentionally spending their money in a way that makes them happy without spending it on things that bring no value to their life.
 This is the second most important financial principle you can ever learn.